boon-kc/design-and-deploy-eks-cluster-with-terraform/README.md

 2. Create a directory to store all the terraform files. (deploy-eks-cluster)

 3. Create various files that contain the configurations required to set up the cluster as well as the required VPC.

     - *main.tf* : Contain all information required to set up the terraform code, provider settings etc.

-    - *variables.tf* : Contain input variables to be used by other modules
+    - *variables.tf* : Contain the common variables that are used in various other configuration files.
+This allows the value of the variables to be centrally managed.

     - *eks-cluster.tf* : Contain the information about the EKS cluster, including number of private subnets, number of worker nodes.
+Additional security groups that are created in `security_groups.tf` is also linked to the cluster via *cluster_additional_security_group_ids*.

     - *VPC.tf* : Contain the information on the cidr blocks, availability zones, private and public subnets.
+The *enable_dns_support* and *enable_dns_hostnames* are enabled to allow each instance created to have a DNS name and IP address assigned automatically.

     - *routes.tf* : Contain the information on the route tables for public and private subnets.
+The code shown is commented as these are included in the terraform module for aws vpc (terraform-aws-modules/vpc/aws)

     - *roles.tf* : Contain the information on all the incoming and outgoing traffic rules for the control plane and worker nodes.

     - *nacl-config.tf* : Contain the information on all inbound and outbound traffic rules at the subnet level.

     - *roles.tf* : Contain the information for all he IAM roles and policies used for the worker nodes in order to ensure that they are permissioned to access certain resources.

+    - *nat_gateway.tf* : Contain the information for creating a nat gateway for each AZ.
+The code is commented as these are included in the terraform module for aws vpc (terraform-aws-modules/vpc/aws)

     - *ebs.tf* : Contain information on the EBS volume to be used by the EKS cluster